Alcohol is a carcinogen. This means it causes cancer.

 Each year in Ireland:

-- At least 500 people are diagnosed with alcohol-related cancers.
+- 1,000 people are diagnosed with alcohol-related cancers.

 Alcohol increases the risk of head, neck and oesophageal (gullet) cancers.